Here’s a short summary of common advice and sense to help you feed wild ducks responsibly.

 Stay safe around water

-Yes, you do already know this – but let’s not take even the apparently tranquil setting of a pond in your local park for granted.
-Where there’s water, there’s danger.
-Stay a safe distance from the water’s edge and keep young duck feeders under supervision at all times.
+Where there’s water, there’s danger, so it’s important to remember to stay a safe distance from the water’s edge and keep young duck feeders under supervision at all times.

 Feed only where it’s permitted